-National security adviser rejects report of Russian interference to help Trump get reelected, but believes Russia would help Bernie Sanders
+Trump asks if Democrats will launch an investigation into whether ‘Russia, Russia, Russia’ helped Sanders win the Nevada Caucus

 “Let’s be clear, the Russians want to undermine American democracy by dividing us and, unlike the current president, I stand firmly against their efforts, and any other foreign power that wants to interfere in our election,” Sanders said in a statement following the report from Washington Post.

-Sanders also claimed that some of the “ugly stuff” on social media that have been attributed to Sanders’ supporters was actually the result of Russian involvement.
+Sanders also claimed that some of the “ugly” posts on social media that have been attributed to Sanders’ supporters were actually the result of Russian involvement.
 He has often received criticism for his more-passionate supporters, sometimes called “Bernie Bros.”
 Recently, the Vermont senator faced criticism over reports his followers attacked members of The Culinary Union, a large union in Nevada, after it criticized his Medicare-for-All platform.

 The president, meanwhile, replaced acting director of national intelligence Joseph Macguire following his authorization for an aide to deliver the Russian meddling report to a bipartisan group of lawmakers.
 Trump had reportedly been particularly angry because Rep. Adam Schiff, a Democrat from California, was present during the briefing.
 Schiff led Trump’s impeachment in the House last year.